 I ended up placing at least one more order of the same pins.
 Maybe two.
 One hundred pins, especially unique pins that nobody had seen before, were more popular than I imagined they would be.
 They really “fit the bill” in a lot of areas where a small token of appreciation or recognition is appropriate.

 The big question that most people have is “Who pays for the pins?”
 I am going to put a big disclaimer right here before I say another word:

-Okay, now that I have said that, here are my two cents. where can i buy accutane online uk The Commander has to pay for the pins.
+Okay, now that I have said that, here are my two cents. go to site The Commander has to pay for the pins.
 Not the FRG, not the unit.
 You might be able to do a pin as an FRG fundraiser.
 That’s different.
 There may be loopholes as far as unit funds.
 For example, if the pins are distributed to every soldier in the unit, signed for, and returned when they leave, I have *HEARD* that unit funds *MIGHT* be able to be used.
 Check with JAG if this is how you want to go about it.
 But, for the sake of just about every other situation?